 This Is One Of The Most Valuable Lessons We Can Learn From “The Beautiful Game”

-Recently, we learned of the 16 US cities that will play host to the 2026 World Cup – the global soccer competition where nation competes against nation every 4 years.
+Next year, 16 North American cities will host the 2026 World Cup – the global soccer competition where nation competes against nation every 4 years.
 Included in the list is MetLife Stadium!
 Experiencing sport like this in our own backyard will be a once in a lifetime moment for soccer fans everywhere.

 I’ll confess, I’m a MASSIVE fan of “the beautiful game”, but I freely admit that for some, soccer may be an acquired taste.
 Until you gain a deeper understanding of the athleticism and creativity required to excel at soccer, the truth that there are few rules, matches can end in ties or with no score, and the fact that it can look like just a bunch of guys chasing a kickball can leave skeptics scratching their heads over what the fuss is all about.